HDFGroup/hsds/docs/kubernetes_install_azure.md

 <h1>Installation with Azure Kubernetes</h1>

 **Note:** These instructions assume you are using a Linux based system.
 If you are using Windows please see the special notes at the end.

 To begin, Export environment variables as shown in "Sample .bashrc" below.

-**Sample .bashrc**

-These environment variables will be passed to the Docker containers on start up.
+These environment variables will be used to create Azure resources.
 <pre><code><small>
+export RESOURCEGROUP=myresouregroup
+export AKSCLUSTER=myakscluster
+export LOCATION=westus
+export ACRNAME=myacrname
+export STORAGEACCTNAME=mystorageaccount

+# the following will be the same as the variables exported on the cluster below
-export AZURE_CONNECTION_STRING=1234567890      # use the connection string for your Azure account export BUCKET_NAME=hsds                        # set to the name of the blob container you will be using export HDF5_SAMPLE_BUCKET="" export RESOURCEGROUP=myresouregroup export AKSCLUSTER=myakscluster export LOCATION=westus export ACRNAME=myacrname export STORAGEACCTNAME=mystorageaccount export CONTAINERNAME=testcontainer
+export AZURE_CONNECTION_STRING="1234567890"      # use the connection string for your Azure account.
+Note the quotation marks around the string export BUCKET_NAME=hsdstest                   # set to the name of the container you will be using export HDF5_SAMPLE_BUCKET=""
 </small></code></pre>

+<h2>Prerequisites</h2>

+1. Install pip on your local machine if it is not already installed:<br/>`sudo apt-get update && sudo apt-get -y upgrade`<br/>`sudo apt-get install python-pip`

 <h2> Setup your Azure environment </h2>

 Here we will deploy an Azure Storage Account, Azure Container Registry (ACR) and Azure Kubernetes Service (AKS).

-1. Install pip
-   - `$sudo apt-get update && sudo apt-get -y upgrade`
-   - `$sudo apt-get install python3-pip`
-2. Install az-cli <br>`$curl -L https://aka.ms/InstallAzureCli | bash`</br>
+1. Install az-cli <br>`curl -L https://aka.ms/InstallAzureCli | bash`</br>
-3. Validate runtime version az-cli is at least 2.0.80: `az version`
+2. Validate runtime version az-cli is at least 2.0.80: `az version`
-4. Login to Azure Subscription using AZ-Cli. `$az login`
+3. Log in to Azure Subscription using AZ-Cli. `$az login`
-5. After successful login, the list of avaialble subscriptions will be displayed.
+4. After successful login, the list of avaialble subscriptions will be displayed.
 If you have access to more than one subscription, set the proper subscription to be used: `az account set --subscription [name]`
-6. Run the following commands to create Azure Resource Group:<br>`$az group create --name $RESOURCEGROUP --location $LOCATION`</br>
+5. Run the following commands to create Azure Resource Group:<br>`az group create --name $RESOURCEGROUP --location $LOCATION`</br>
-7. Create storage account <br>`$az storage account create -n $STORAGEACCTNAME -g $RESOURCEGROUP -l $LOCATION --sku Standard_LRS`</br>
+6. Create storage account <br>`az storage account create -n $STORAGEACCTNAME -g $RESOURCEGROUP -l $LOCATION --sku Standard_LRS`</br>
-8. Create a blob container in the storage account <br>`$az storage container create -n $CONTAINERNAME account-name $STORAGEACCTNAME --fail-on-exist`</br>
+7. Create a blob container in the storage account <br>`az storage container create --name $BUCKET_NAME --connection-string $AZURE_CONNECTION_STRING --fail-on-exist`</br>

+Note: The connection string for the storage account can be found in the portal under Settings > Access keys on the storage account or via this cli command: `az storage account show-connection-string -n $STORAGEACCTNAME -g $RESOURCEGROUP`

-9. The following command will create the new ACR <br>`$az acr create --resource-group $RESOURCEGROUP --name $ACRNAME --sku Basic --admin-enabled true`</br>
+8. The following command will create the new ACR <br>`az acr create --resource-group $RESOURCEGROUP --name $ACRNAME --sku Basic --admin-enabled true`</br>
-10. Install AKS cli <br>`$az aks install-cli`</br>
+9. Install AKS cli <br>`az aks install-cli`</br>
-11. Create AKS Cluster and attach to ACR <br>`$az aks create -n $AKSCLUSTER -g $RESOURCEGROUP --generate-ssh-keys --attach-acr $ACRNAME`</br>
+10. Create AKS Cluster and attach to ACR <br>`az aks create -n $AKSCLUSTER -g $RESOURCEGROUP --generate-ssh-keys --attach-acr $ACRNAME`</br>
-12. Get access to the AKS Cluster <br>`$az aks get-credentials -g $RESOURCEGROUP -n $AKSCLUSTER`</br>
+11. Get access to the AKS Cluster <br>`az aks get-credentials -g $RESOURCEGROUP -n $AKSCLUSTER`</br>

 <h2>Prepare and deploy your docker image to ACR</h2>

 Currently the HSDS server uses simple auth and the login credentials are embedded in the code.
 The following procedure builds a docker image with your custom set of credentials.
-If you are just deploying the HSDS server **for testing purposes only**, import the HDF group's docker image as is into ACR as follows and skip the rest of this section. <br>`$az acr import -n $ACRNAME --source docker.io/hdfgroup/hsds:latest --image hsds:v1`</br>
+If you are just deploying the HSDS server **for testing purposes only**, import the HDF group's docker image as is into ACR as follows and skip the rest of this section. <br>`az acr import -n $ACRNAME --source docker.io/hdfgroup/hsds:latest --image hsds:v1`</br>

-1. Clone the hsds repository in a local folder: <br>`$ git clone https://github.com/HDFGroup/hsds`</br>
+1. Clone the hsds repository in a local folder: <br>`git clone https://github.com/HDFGroup/hsds`</br>
-2. Go to admin/config directory: `$ cd hsds/admin/config`
+2. Go to admin/config directory: `cd hsds/admin/config`
 3. Copy the file "passwd.default" to "passwd.txt".
 4. Add/change usernames/passwords that you want to use. **Note**: Do not keep the original example credentials
-5. From hsds directory, build docker image:  `$bash build.sh`
+5. From hsds directory, build docker image:  `bash build.sh`
-6. Tag the docker image using the ACR scheme: <br>`$ docker tag hdfgroup/hsds $ACRNAME.azurecr.io/hsds:v1`</br>  where $ACRNAME is the ACR being deployed to, and v1 is the version (update this every time you will be deploying a new version of HSDS).
+6. Tag the docker image using the ACR scheme: <br>`docker tag hdfgroup/hsds $ACRNAME.azurecr.io/hsds:v1`</br>  where $ACRNAME is the ACR being deployed to, and v1 is the version (update this every time you will be deploying a new version of HSDS).
-7. Login to the Azure container registry (ACR): <br>`$ az acr login --name $ACRNAME`</br>
+7. Login to the Azure container registry (ACR): <br>`az acr login --name $ACRNAME`</br>
-8. You may also need to login into ACR from docker as follows: <br>Get the ACR admin credentials: `$az acr credential show -n ACRNAME`</br>docker login with those credentials: `$docker login ACRNAME -u xxx -p xxx`
+8. You may also need to login into ACR from docker as follows: <br>Get the ACR admin credentials: `az acr credential show -n ACRNAME`</br>docker login with those credentials: `docker login ACRNAME -u xxx -p xxx`
-9. Push the image to Azure ACR: `$ docker push $ACRNAME.azurecr.io/hsds:v1`
+9. Push the image to Azure ACR: `docker push $ACRNAME.azurecr.io/hsds:v1`
 <br>**Note:** Use all lowercase ACRNAME in these commands if your actual ACRNAME includes uppercase characters</br>